Click to Skip Ahead

 Conclusion

 Although they can appear aloof and even a little ignorant of their human owners, cats can develop very strong bonds.
 As well as being reliant on their humans for food, water, and shelter, it has been discovered that they also rely on people for social bonds and security.
-This means that pet cats can become protective and, albeit very rarely, may even become over-protective and potentially aggressive.
+This means that pet cats can display protective behavior and, albeit very rarely, may even become over-protective and potentially aggressive.

 Featured Image Credit: Nataliabiruk, Shutterstock